tsupplis/cpm86-kernel/README.md

 cpmtools can be deployed with homebrew on mac of fetched at https://www.moria.de/~michael/cpmtools/.

-All four formats live in the `diskdefs` file at the root of this repository. cpmtools reads `./diskdefs` in preference to the system-wide file and does **not** merge the two, so run the `cpm*` tools from the repo root and expect every format used here to be listed there.
+All five formats live in the `diskdefs` file at the root of this repository. cpmtools reads `./diskdefs` in preference to the system-wide file and does **not** merge the two, so run the `cpm*` tools from the repo root and expect every format used here to be listed there.